wintercg/proposal-common-minimum-api/asynclocalstorage.md

   * and so on

-This is the general rule that runtimes and applications should follow for any api that schedules asynchronous tasks to run.
+This is the general rule that runtimes and applications should follow for any API that schedules asynchronous tasks to run.

 ## The API